PedroLormendez/jcclass/README.md

 ```py
 fig.savefig('figname.png', dpi = 150)
 ```
-## Documentation

-Detailed documentation and tutorial on the ``jcclass`` module can be found in the [Documentation](https://pedrolormendez-jcclass.readthedocs.io/en/latest/index.html)

 ## Acknowledging this work
 The code can be used and modified freely without any restriction.
 If you use it for your own research, I would appreciate if you cite this work as follows: